2001-2003: Early Research & Development

 Sadly, the existing super-FFT algorithm wasn’t super enough – it simply didn’t have the accuracy to separate out all the close harmonics from multiple notes played at the same time.
 So Martin went about developing a very high resolution system from scratch, abandoning FFTs pretty much altogether.

-This was improved and chipped away at for over 10 years, and is still the basis for the latest versions of RipX, and the Rip Audio format (scroll to the end for more on this).
+This was improved and chipped away at for over 10 years, and is still the basis for the latest versions of RipX, and the Rip Audio format.

 Just as significantly, where there are multiple notes played at once, there are many more harmonics.
 To make matters even trickier, it is very common for harmonics from different notes to overlap in frequency.
 Working out which harmonics belong to which notes is a pretty mind-curdling problem to solve, but work began about this time, and today, the solution is quite effective.